Investment aid for circular economy can only be applied for as part of the battery industry funding call, which is open until March 31, 2023.

 The funding will be given as a grant, the amount of which will be determined case-specifically on the basis of comparative calculations from the customer, unless additional costs of a solution that exceeds EU standards or the level of technical development of the sector can be identified separately from the total investment costs.

 Maximum aid levels for additional investment costs are 45% for small and medium enterprises and 35% for large enterprises (including midcap enterprises).
-The maximum amount of aid is EUR 15 million per company per project.
+The maximum amount of an individual grant may not exceed EUR 15 million per company and per project.

 The applicant must be able to demonstrate to Business Finland that it has sufficient overall funding for the project period.
 As Business Finland funding is usually paid retrospectively, the recipient must therefore be able to pay the costs of the project themselves first.